This article is for IT administrators managing ChromeOS devices.

-The logs are in the /var/log directory, and you can access them by typing file:///var/log in the browser address bar.
-You can use net-internals to export the contents of /var/log and all its sub directories into a zipped .tgz file.
+The logs are stored in the /var/log directory, and you can access them by typing file:///var/log in the browser address bar.
+For details about how to export the contents of /var/log and all its sub directories into a zipped .tgz file, read How to collect ChromeOS device logs.

 - Go to Log Analyzer.